dtodd-wipeos/Odoo-Stressor/readme.md

 * `export odoo_pass='<string, required, your user's password>'`
 * `export stress_threads=<integer, optional>` - The default value of 100 will be used if not provided
 * `export stress_loops=<integer, optional>` - The default value of 1000 will be used if not provided
+* `export wait_time=<integer, optional>` - The default value of 30 will be used if not provided.
+Defines how long the script will wait between each `stress_loop`

 These will be loaded in by the stressor and then ran by creating a bunch of threads, each selecting a random model and stress method.
 Then it will do it again for however many `stress_loops` are defined.

+### Docker

+There is now a docker file for large scale stress testing.
+The container that this creates is about 60.5MiB in size, much smaller than Debian's official `buster slim python` container.

+`build-run-docker.sh` is a convenience mechanism that will create a minimal docker container and run it (essentially the same as running the script yourself)

+If you are going to use docker, be sure to create a `.env` file with the same layout as `sample.env` before running `build-run-docker.sh`

+#### `.env` file

+The .env file must not contain quotes around any of the arguements, else you will get invalid contexts with `XMLRPC`.
+The variables are defined just like the ones required if you were to use `run.sh`

 ## MIT License